PranavGhosh19/URLGaurd-Frontend/README.md

 Here you can copy paste the URLs and check whether it is malicious or not.
 In the input section, I've given a condition that it should contain "https://" in the URL.
+It will show "Invalid URL" and shake if the URL doesn't contains "https://" "Try another URL" will basically refresh the page.